Via Labicana Augustus: Historical Context

+Related Statues

 Augustan representations in statue form are highly controlled to the extent that there are only three or four different subgroups; based on features such as the detail of the hairstyle this may be classified as one of the "Prima Porta type".
 This depiction of Augustus is similar to a depiction of him in relief on the exterior of the Ara Pacis Augustae.
 As with all of Augustus' statues he is depicted in an idealizing Greek style and as much younger than his actual age at the time, as opposed to the traditional Republican Roman portraiture, which is realist in its approach.